 Given the uncertain textual history of the received Mengzi, including Zhao Qi's 趙岐 (d.
-201 CE) editorial interventions, we cannot determine its pertinent passages as pre-Han.
+201 CE) editorial interventions, we cannot determine isolated passages within it as pre-Han.
+Perhaps the reading advanced in the Mengzi already existed during the Warring States period; perhaps it only emerged in the early empire.

+Delaney 1980: 219.
 An even more astounding story, in this case of an entirely redefined name, is that of Saint Josaphat, a Christian saint known since the Middle Ages.
 He is no other than the Gautama Buddha, whose name changed incrementally at each step of the way as his story traveled west and through a series of languages.
 For a useful account, see Wikipedia, s.v.
+"Barlaam and Josaphat," accessed April 23, 2013 http://en.wikipedia.org/wiki/Barlaam_and_Josaphat.